Malaysia states eye harsher laws for Muslim gays

 "So many people like to promote human rights, even up to the point they want to allow lesbian activities and homosexuality," Ali told Reuters.

 "In Islam, we cannot do all this.
-It is against Islamic law," he said, adding that Muslim homosexuals would also be required to attend counseling.
+It is against Islamic law," he said, adding that Muslim homosexuals would also be required to attend counselling.

-Ali, who is also Malacca Islamic Religious Department chairman, said the proposed penalties would also apply to those who supported homosexuality even if they did not practice it.
+Ali, who is also Malacca Islamic Religious Department chairman, said the proposed penalties would also apply to those who supported homosexuality even if they did not practise it.

 "We want to put it in the enactment so that we can enforce it and bring them to our sharia (Islamic law) court.
 Then we can charge them for promoting or supporting these illegal activities."